cnsoft/cocos2d-kamcord-ios/README.md

 We currently don't support recording at iPad retina resolutions (2048x1536) because it seems that Apple doesn't support writing videos of those resolutions, but we plan to come back to this issue in the future.

-### Background Audio
+### Audio Recording

-You can add a repeating background audio track to your videos by giving a filename and extension using the following API call:

-	+(BOOL) setAudioResourceName:(NSString *)name
-	    	           extension:(NSString *)extension;

-For example, if you have a resource named `game_background.wav`, call this method with `"game_background"` and `"wav"`.
-This method returns `YES` if the specified audio file was found.
-Otherwise, it returns `NO`.
-We suport all the common file formats (`aac`, `aif`, `caf`, `m4a`, `mp3`, and `wav`).

-If the audio file is too long for the video, then we truncate the end to match the video length.
-If the audio file is too short for the video, we repeat it endlessly so that it plays throughout the entire video.
+As of version 0.9.2, you can overlay your game's audio to the recorded video with the following API calls:

+	+ (KCAudio *) playSound:(NSString *)filename
+    	               loop:(BOOL)loop;
+	+ (KCAudio *) playSound:(NSString *)filename;

+The second function call simply calls the first with `loop` set to `NO`.
+These sounds *are not sent to the speakers*, but will be added to the recorded video at the exact time you call `playSound`.
+The intended use of these methods is to pair calls to `CocosDenshion` (or whichever sound engine you use) with calls to `Kamcord` like so:

+	// One time sounds
+	[[SimpleAudioEngine sharedEngine] playEffect:@"sound.wav"];
+	[Kamcord playSound:@"sound.wav"];

+	// Background sounds
+	[[SimpleAudioEngine sharedEngine] playBackgroundMusic:@"background.mp3"];
+	[Kamcord playSound:@"background.mp3" loop:YES];

+If you'd ever like to stop a sound from playing in the recording, you can save the `KCAudio *` object that is returned by `playSound` and call `stop` on that object.
+You don't need to call `start` on the returned `KCAudio` object, `[Kamcord playSound:]` will take care of that for you.

+The `RenderTextureTest` example below shows how to use

-<b>Note that this audio track is only overlayed on the video once the video processing is finished.</b> We begin video processing in the background as soon as you call `stopRecording`, but the video you watch via the `Replay Video` button on the Kamcord UI may show the preprocessed video (without the audio overlay).
+**Note that this audio track is only overlayed on the video once the video processing is finished.** We begin video processing in the background as soon as you call stopRecording, but the video you watch via the Replay Video button on the Kamcord UI may show the preprocessed video (without the audio overlay).
+Don't worry, the final video that is shared on Facebook/Twitter and uploaded to YouTube *will* have the sounds overlayed.

-If you have any existing game background music, we recommend you use this API call.
-It makes for a much better viewer experience.
-The `RenderTextureTest` example below shows this in action.
+We are currently working on adding the played sounds to the replayed video.
+In the future, we intend to wrap calls to `CocosDenshion` so that you don't have to worry about pairing sounds calls together.

 ### Presenting User Options

 Now that the user has finished his gameplay and you have successfully recorded a video of it, you can present several options to the user with the following API call:

-	+(void) showView;
+	+ (void) showView;

 This presents a modal view with the following options: